Thatonecup/Thatonecup.github.io/README.md

 Add JPG files for the following images as well as any additional images you want to include:
 - Professional Image.JPG

-Additionally, you can download an ico file if you want an icon image, but this will not go in the images folder

 ## Index.html File Updates: